kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 ~~This flavor of expression statement is not very common or useful, as generally it wouldn't have any effect on the running of the program -- it would retrieve the value of `b` and multiply it by `2`, but then wouldn't do anything with that result.~~

 Bu tarz ifade deyimleri çok yaygın kullanılmamaktadır zira  programın gidişatına etki etmezler.
-Burada 'b' değişkeninde saklnanan değer '2' ile çarpılmaktadır fakat daha sonra elde edilen sonuç iler bir şey yapılmamaktadır.
+Burada 'b' değişkeninde saklnanan değer `2` ile çarpılmaktadır fakat daha sonra elde edilen sonuç iler bir şey yapılmamaktadır.

-A more common expression statement is a *call expression* statement (see "Functions"), as the entire statement is the function call expression itself:
+~~A more common expression statement is a *call expression* statement (see "Functions"), as the entire statement is the function call expression itself:~~

 Kullanımı genel olan bir başka ifade deyimi çeşidi de "çağrı ifadesi" deyimidir (bknz.
 "Fonksiyonlar").
 Deyimin tamamı fonksiyonel çağrı ifadesinin kendisidir: